UKCloud/documentation/articles/openshift/oshift-sco.md

 UKCloud for Managed OpenShift is delivered as a private Platform-as-a-Service (PaaS).
 Each customer will be provided with an isolated OpenShift cluster within which they can build their containerised solutions.

-By default, only a single user account will be created per cluster, this user can then create additional users within the cluster.
+By default, only a single user account will be created per cluster, this user can then create additional users within the cluster by managing account users via the UKCloud Portal.

 ## Platform management